50 Years Lost in Medical Advance: The Discovery of the Mammalian Stress Mechanism

 Recent Blog Posts

-The stress mechanism provides powerful insight into evolution and the succession of life on earth — the rise of the dinosaurs, and then the rise of the mammals.
+- The Unified Theory of BiologyThe stress mechanism provides powerful insight into evolution and the succession of life on earth — the rise of the dinosaurs, and then the rise of the mammals.
 Stress mechanisms evolve just as do the organisms that depend on them for adaptation to the environment.
 Much of the history of animal evolution involves blood turbulence.
 But there is a price to pay for every advantage…

-Normally the stress mechanism works quietly and unobtrusively to repair tissues and regulate organs, but when it becomes hyperactive it harmfully depletes its substrates, disrupts organ function, and damages tissues.
+- Stress Theory, Critical Illness — and COVID-19Normally the stress mechanism works quietly and unobtrusively to repair tissues and regulate organs, but when it becomes hyperactive it harmfully depletes its substrates, disrupts organ function, and damages tissues.
 These harmful effects manifest as disease.
 Seemingly unrelated stresses activate the stress mechanism via combinations of tissue disruption and nervous activity, including emotional activity.
 Furthermore,… Read More »Stress Theory, Critical Illness — and COVID-19